 H.2.2 To carry out the provisions of this article, the Vice President for Campus Life shall act as the agent of the Faculty, reviewing all actions of the Student Government and deciding whether any should be suspended for review by the entire Faculty.
-He/she shall report actions of the Student Government to the Faculty when appropriate and shall report actions which have been suspended to the next regular meeting of the Faculty for suitable action at that meeting or the next regular meeting.
+The Vice President for Campus Life shall report actions of the Student Government to the Faculty when appropriate and shall report actions which have been suspended to the next regular meeting of the Faculty for suitable action at that meeting or the next regular meeting.
 [Rev. 06-5, 2011]